Last Updated on 2025/04/05 Scaling Stateless Components

 2 Load Balancers

 Load balancing distributes a load over a set of resources.
 For example, balancing network traffic across several servers.
-Load balancing is crucial to the scalability of modern systems, as often, one physical device cannot the volume of requests or the processing demand (e.g. the large amount network traffic for a large website).
+Load balancing is crucial to the scalability of modern systems, as often, one physical device cannot manage the volume of requests or the processing demand (e.g. the large amount network traffic for a large website).

 2.1 Routing Algorithms